prometheus/proposals/proposals/0085-info-labels-endpoint.md

 ### Migration

 These are new, experimental, opt-in endpoints.
 No stored-data migration is required.
-Implementations and PoC clients should use the two-endpoint, repeated-full-matcher contract.
+Implementations and PoC clients should use the two-endpoint, repeated-full-matcher contract under `/api/v1/search/`.

 ## Alternatives